 There have been years of active discussions around abolishing this “offsetting” arrangement, and in March 2018 the Government put forward a preliminary proposal on how to progressively scrap the mechanism.
 This has provoked significant uproar from small and medium-sized companies in particular, who are concerned about their inability to pay off large amounts as statutory severance payment or long service payment.

-In the Policy Address delivered by the Government in October 2018, the proposal was reiterated but revised with enhanced support for employers (especially small and medium-sized enterprises).
+In the Policy Address deliver by the Government in October 2018.
+The proposal was reiterated but revise with enhance support for employers (especially small and medium-sized enterprises).
 In a nutshell, the Government proposed to:

 - Provide subsidies to employers for 25 years through a two-tier subsidy scheme, with a financial commitment of around HK$29.3 billion; and